-Local Prerequisites: None This course covers planning, organizing, directing, and analyzing the results of marketing programs for the hospitality industry.
-Emphasis is placed on target marketing, marketing mix, analysis, product and image development, use of current media, sales planning, advertising, public relations, and collateral materials.
+This course covers planning, organizing, directing, and analyzing the results of marketing programs for the hospitality industry.
+Emphasis is placed on target marketing, marketing mix, analysis, product and image development, use of current media, sale planning, advertising, public relations, and collateral materials.
 Upon completion, students should be able to apply the marketing process as it relates to the hospitality industry.
 College Transfer: N/A